19network42/tutors_guide/Supervising_Tutors.md

 ### You want to become a Supervising Tutor?

 It's as easy as contacting a Supervising Tutor.
 Together we will plan a time to talk with you and see what your goal is and why.

+### Current Supervising Tutors

+The current supervising tutors are: afocant, ade-woel, alexphil, slangero, vilibert and jgoudema.